jengkhaw95/shaklee-my-api/README.md

 ## Introduction

-This projects uses `Express` as a backend server to serve RESTful API for Shaklee Malaysia products.
+This projects uses `ExpressJS` as a backend server to serve RESTful API for Shaklee Malaysia products.

 ## Demo